mozilla-services/mozillapulse/test/README.md

 ==================

 This directory contains some basic feature tests for the mozillapulse package.
+Tests in unittests.py are unittests that can be run on their own without any special environment.

-Since mozillapulse is just a layer on top of an AMQP server, they require a RabbitMQ server with a vhost and a user with full read-write privileges (technically consumers and producers require different privileges, but for the sake of simplicity, the tests only use one user).
+Tests in runtests.py require a RabbitMQ server with a vhost and a user with full read-write privileges (technically consumers and producers require different privileges, but for the sake of simplicity, the tests only use one user).

 To ease setup, a Vagrantfile has been provided with a RabbitMQ configuration.
 By default, the host is created at 192.168.33.10, and RabbitMQ is configured